-The minimum length of the User PIN is a string of 8-digit.
-PINs contain the digits 0 to 9 yielding a maximum of 10,000,000 possible PINs.
+The minimum length of the User PIN is a string of 8-byte.
+PINs can contain any visible character from '(space) to '~' in ASCII characters, there is 95 possible characters for each byte, so it yielding a maximum of 958 possible PINs.
 This far exceeds the 1 in a million test.

 To try a PIN against the module, the attacker must send a 13 byte APDU to the card, and get a resulting 2-byte response.
 As there is a single I/O port on the module, this means that each PIN attempt requires 15 bytes of data to be clocked in or out of the card.
-The maximum data rate for the module is 38,400 bps through this single port.
+The maximum data rate for the module is 38,400bps through this single port.
 If we ignore the processing time required on the module to check the PIN, we can compute the maximum number of PIN attempts which could occur within a 60 second interval:

-- 15 bytes of I/O at 8bits/byte = 120 bits/attempt - 120 bits/attempt divided by 38,400 bits/second = .003125 seconds/attempt - 60 seconds/minute divided by .003125 seconds/attempt = 19,200 attempts/minute
+- 15 bytes of I/O at 8bits/byte = 120 bits/attempt - 120 bits/attempt divided by 38,400bits/second = .003125 seconds/attempt - 60seconds/minute divided by 0.003125 seconds/attempt = 19,200 attempts/minute

-As the minimum length PIN results in 10 million possible values, it follows that 19,200 attempts in a 60 second interval will not significantly traverse the space of possible PIN values.
+As the minimum length PIN results in 958 possible values, it follows that 19,200 attempts in a 60 second interval will not significantly traverse the space of possible PIN values.
 As a result, the module far exceeds the requirement of 1 in 100,000 for multiple attempts in a 60 second interval.

-Moreover, an 8-bit counter internal to the Access Control applet further limits the number of failed PIN attempts an attacker could perform by blocking the card if the counter limit (3 attempts per PIN) is exceeded.
+Moreover, an 8-bit counter internal security attribute in each PIN file further limits the number of failed PIN attempts an attacker could perform by blocking the card if the counter limit (3 attempts per PIN) is exceeded.